Harphies/my-webiste/src/pages/post_18/index.md

 <img src="./cover_18.png"/>
 <br/>

-**Machine Learning workflow** Machine learning workflow are the series fo steps required in executing a machine learning related tasks from concept to production deployment.
+**Machine Learning workflow** Machine learning workflow are the series of steps required in executing a machine learning related tasks from concept to production deployment.

 Below are some of the essential machine learning workflow;